The board was elected at the Annual General Meeting on June 15th, 2022.

 Leeanne Van der Burgt

 Leeanne has been a resident of Ottawa for over 20 years.
 She has been an active contributor in every community she has lived in from volunteering for working groups and committees to sitting on a number of Boards.
 She has organized and participated in numerous fundraising events across the City for a host of charities and not-for-profit organizations.
-She has worked with youth for nearly ten years and worked with seniors and adults with disabilities for three.
+She has worked with youth for more than ten years and worked with seniors and adults with disabilities for three.
 Now living in rural Ottawa, Leeanne is happy to bring that perspective to the work at FCA.

 Elizabeth J. McAllister